Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 The same fast-and-frugal heuristic, say the gaze heuristic, gets opposite grades depending on which blade you hold it against.

-Static alternate · Simon’s Scissors
+Example · Simon’s Scissors

 | Judged against | What a heuristic looks like | Example verdict |